The Kraft Heinz Company

 Cash vs Debt

 The company holds $4.09B in cash, though total debt stands at $21.13B.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-The company generates $3.21B in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
-ROE of -12.6% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Annual free cash flow of $3.21B supports ongoing capital allocation decisions and provides a cushion against unexpected expenses or downturns.
+Return on equity stands at -12.6%, which is negative for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 3.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $26.48B (2022) to $24.94B (2025).